vircadia/vircadia-docs-sphinx/docs/source/create/avatars/create-avatars.rst

 Create Your Own Avatar
 ##############################

-There are two ways to create your own avatar.
+There are three ways to get your own avatar.
 You can either:

 * Create your avatar from scratch using 3D modeling tools such as Adobe Fuse, Mixamo, and Blender
-* Use MakeHuman or VRoid Studio to create an anime or human avatar
+* Use MakeHuman or VRoid Studio to create a human or anime avatar
 * Download an existing avatar from external sources such as TurboSquid or CGTrader

-.. note:: If you get an avatar from an external source such as TurboSquid or CGTrader, or from VRoid Studio / MakeHuman, it is likely that the skeleton does not match our :doc:`avatar standards <avatar-standards>`.
-To use these avatars with Project Athena, use the `Project Athena Avatar Exporter for Unity <find-avatars.html#high-fidelity-avatar-exporter-for-unity>`_ to correctly map the skeleton and package your avatar.
+.. note:: If you get an avatar from an external source such as TurboSquid, CGTrader, MakeHuman, or VRoid Studio, it is likely that the skeleton does not match our :doc:`avatar standards <avatar-standards>`.
+To use these avatars with Project Athena, use the `Project Athena Avatar Exporter for Unity <find-avatars.html#project-athena-avatar-exporter-for-unity>`_ to correctly map the skeleton and package your avatar.

 If you want to create an avatar from scratch, this page covers the steps needed to create, rig, and package your avatar.